-As of September 30, 2015, the District was involved in litigation with the City of El Paso for compensation owed of \$123,405 as a result of annexation of land within the jurisdiction of the District.
-The District was awarded \$25,675 in 2013, which was collected in 2014.
+As of September 30, 2016, the District was involved in litigation with the City of El Paso for compensation owed to the District of \$123,405 as a result of annexation of land within the jurisdiction of the District.
+The District was awarded \$25,675 in 2014, which was collected in 2015.
 The remaining amount of \$97,730 is still pending appeals.
 This amount has not been recorded as a receivable on the books of the District.